Europe shares mixed as buoyant results offset China woes

 "Weak power prices and adverse guidance at H1 results drive 20-30 percent cuts to longer-term EPS forecasts...
 (A) dividend cut also seems unavoidable," analysts at RBC said in a note.

-The Athens stock market dipped into negative territory a day before a German parliamentary vote on Greece's new bailout plan.
-Germany looks certain to approve the plan, although a significant minority of Chancellor Angela Merkel's German conservatives are expected to oppose it.
+The Athens stock market dipped into negative territory a day before a German parliamentary vote that looks certain to approve Greece's new bailout plan, though a significant minority of Chancellor Angela Merkel's German conservatives are expected to oppose it.

 Europe bourses in 2015: link.reuters.com/pap87v